pucelle/sqlite3/README.md

 ## For electron usage?

-You should rebuild `better-sqlite3` by running `electron-rebuild --version [version] -f -w better-sqlite3`.
+You should rebuild `better-sqlite3` by running `electron-rebuild --version [ElectronVersion] -f -w better-sqlite3`.

 Don't forget to set `nodeIntegrationInWorker: true` in `webPreferences`.